Lomads-Technologies/.github/profile/Readme.md

 </a>

-[Contributions](https://github.com/durgeshsamariya/awesome-github-profile-readme-templates/blob/master/CONTRIBUTING.md) are welcome.
-Read the [Guidelines](https://github.com/durgeshsamariya/awesome-github-profile-readme-templates/blob/master/CONTRIBUTING.md) on how to contribute.
+[Contributions](https://github.com/LomadsDAO/.github/blob/main/profile/contribution.md) are welcome.
+Read the [Guidelines](https://github.com/LomadsDAO/.github/blob/main/profile/contribution.md) on how to contribute.
-Feel free to add your or someone else's GitHub profile README file.

 Don't forget to hit the :star: if you like this repo.